streamoid/Barebones-JS/README.md

 **Barebones-JS**
 ===================

-**Barebones-JS** is a Javascript SDK which allows fashion clients to use Streamoid's fashion intelligence as recommendations without a fixed UI template.
+**Barebones-JS** is a Javascript SDK which allows fashion clients to use Streamoid's fashion intelligence for recommendations without a fixed UI template.
 Clients can use the SDK to build custom UI components which fit seamlessly within their own websie with the same look and feel as a widget.

 **Streamoid's services:**